replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Check for undefined rather than falsy values when conditionally rendering responses
 - For streaming responses, validate isComplete as boolean type rather than checking for undefined
 - For streaming UI transitions, check isComplete on last message before showing next step
+- When updating state from real-time events:
+  - Update local state immediately for optimistic UI
+  - Handle errors and revert state if needed
+  - Use functional updates to ensure latest state
 - For modals:
   - Handle both Escape key and click outside to close
   - Add event listeners only when modal is open